Altrincham: Landmarks and attractions

 The Old Market Place is thought to stand on the site of the original town settlement.
 Now a registered conservation area it consists of a series of part timber-framed buildings echoing the wattle and daube constructions of the original houses and burgage plots.
 The cobblestone paving was replaced in 1896.
 The Buttermarket which stood in the area near the Old Market Place from the 17th century until the late 19th century was also the site for dispensing early local justice.
 A courtroom, stocks and whipping post saw public floggings take place there until the early 19th century.
 The whipping post and stocks were restored as a tourist attraction by local traders in the 1990s.
-However the Buttermarket area was also a site of religious importance, since prospective brides and grooms are thought to have declared their intentions here.
+However, the Buttermarket area was also a site of religious importance, since prospective brides and grooms are thought to have declared their intentions here.
 In 1814 Thomas de Quincey described the Old Market Place in his Confessions of an English Opium Eater while travelling from Manchester to Chester.
-He noted how little the place had changed since his visit 14 years earlier at the age of three, and that "fruits, such as can be had in July, and flowers were scattered about in profusion: even the stalls of the butchers, from their brilliant cleanliness, appeared attractive: and bonny young women of Altrincham were all tripping about in caps and aprons coquettishly disposed" In 1974 Altrincham artist George Allen was approached by Trafford Council to paint a picture of The Old Market Place.
-This picture was used to produce postcards which were sold to promote Altrincham, and are still sold today to raise funds for a local charity.

-Another of Altrincham's attractions is the historic market, set up over 700 years ago when the town was first established.
+He noted how little the place had changed since his visit 14 years earlier at the age of three, and that "fruits, such as can be had in July, and flowers were scattered about in profusion: even the stalls of the butchers, from their brilliant cleanliness, appeared attractive: and bonny young women of Altrincham were all tripping about in caps and aprons coquettishly disposed" Another of Altrincham's attractions is the historic market, set up over 700 years ago when the town was first established.